-The house is furnished with items that belonged to the Coffman family and the nearby barn houses agricultural tools from the same time period.
+The historic house is furnished with items that belonged to the Coffman family and the nearby barn houses agricultural tools from the same time period.
 The Coffman House is open to the public, but has limited opening hours, so check before you go.

 Pro Tip: The homestead is located within the city’s Coffman Park – which is another one of the best places to visit in Dublin, Ohio.
-Featuring playgrounds and picnic shelters, the park is a good place for families and friends – and it is the site of many community events, as well.
+Featuring playgrounds and picnic shelters, the park is a good place for families and friends – and it is the site of many Dublin community events, as well.

-#23 Experience The Memorial Tournament and Golf Dublin, Ohio
+#23 Experience The Memorial Golf Tournament

 Golf in Dublin, Ohio has been a top activity and attraction since the 1970s when Jack Nicklaus opened the Muirfield Village Golf Club.
 The Memorial Golf Tournament Dublin, Ohio – which is hosted at Muirfield – takes place the week following Memorial Day.